 In this guide, we examine the key pension rules and allowances, stakeholder pensions vs SIPPS, how to invest in a pension fund, and your options when you reach retirement age.

-Key pension features for contractors
+Key pension facts for contractors

 Pensions offer contractors flexibility at retirement, alongside the upfront tax benefits that they receive on their investments today: